A key concept in Composer is the ability to bind component properties to data stored in variables.

 By default, the Repeat with property is set to Not repeated, so only a single instance of the component is rendered.

 To make the component repeat, change the value type to one of the available options.
-You can repeat from a static array, a formula that resolves to an array of objects, or any dynamic variable whose type is an array of objects.
+You can repeat from a List, a formula that resolves to a List of Objects, or any dynamic variable whose type is a List of Objects.

-The number of repeated components during app runtime is based on the length of the array: one component instance is rendered for every object in the array.
+The number of repeated components during app runtime is based on the length of the List: one component instance is rendered for every object in the List.

 In the view canvas, however, repeated components always render three extra instances, overlaid with blue stripes, to denote that "here will be some number of repeated items".

-If the source array is empty, no components will be rendered during runtime.
+If the source List is empty, no components will be rendered during runtime.

-Like other bound properties, repeated components react to changes in the source binding: adding an item to the source array will cause an additional component to be rendered.
+Like other bound properties, repeated components react to changes in the source binding: adding an item to the source List will cause an additional component to be rendered.

 A repeating component has a new special value type available for its properties: Currently repeated property value.